Dysfunction in Families

 All of these can have an impact on how the family works, some obviously more impactful than others.
 And just as I mentioned earlier, when 1 thing changes or happens to 1 person, it can affect the whole system.
 Sometimes it may take some time for the family to adjust to changes, which can lead to temporary dysfunction and pain.
 Sometimes these problems will get resolved on their own once the whole family is able to adjust and learn how to functional in a whole new way.
 Sometimes these changes make it very hard for people to accept, and sometimes causing them to get stuck.

-type #2: Families with a Long History of dysfunction
+Type #2: Families with a Long History of Dysfunction

 On the other hand, you have families that have a long history of dysfunction.
 Through mapping out your family, you can gain some insight about these patterns that have been around forever.
 Some examples of long term patterns: